+Introduction

+This Product Specification provides a conceptual description of the real world entities (both physical and social) that constitute Maritime Limits and Boundaries (MLB).
+The MLB conceptual schema is based on S-100 Part 1 - Conceptual Schema Language.
+The MLB Product Specification also documents the features, attributes, code lists and enumerated lists (and their relationships) required to encode MLB objects for use in geospatial information systems.

+When implemented in a geospatial system or as part of an MSDI, the MLB model is sufficiently comprehensive to support the provision of multiple products and services.
+These may include for example, the deposited of a national maritime boundary claims or the generation of maritime boundary objects for inclusion in S-57 and S-101 Electronic Nautical Charts.

+S-121 Annex 1 – “Explicit Text Encoding Format and Implementation Specification” documents the recommended format for depositing MLB claims to the UN DOALOS.
+Other encoding formats such as GML, ISO8211, or proprietary GIS formats may be used for other requirements.
+These will be documented as separate Annexes to the Product Specification document as required.

 Overview

 The S-121 is a Product Specification for Maritime Limits and Boundaries for the administration of the marine domain.
 Its data model allows the description of marine areas and their associated rights restrictions and responsibilities in compliance with the UN Convention of the Law of the Sea (UNCLOS) while also allowing States to represent generic objects as necessary.
 Its exchange formats would assist States Parties to meet their depository obligations under UNCLOS, as well as other legal declarations and would support integration with other S-100 based products.
 The standard is based on S-100 and also on the ISO standard 19152 Land Administrative Domain Model.